mushroomfire/mdapy/README.rst

 Install from source code.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - You should install pybind11 and have a C++ compilation environment.
+Tested by MSVC in Windows and GCC in Ubuntu.

    .. code-block:: bash